JohnnyCiepiela/notes/README.md

 PV extracts values from the URI itself.

 ## SpringBootApplication
-Is like a meta-annotation, a main one, that triggers other important ones like Configuration and ComponentScan.
+Is a meta-annotation, a main one, that triggers other important ones like Configuration and ComponentScan.

 ## DAO
 A DAO (Data Access Object) is a design pattern that provides an interface to a database.